pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     .. warning::

-        HKDFExpandOnly should only be used if the key material is cryptographically strong.
+        HKDFExpand should only be used if the key material is cryptographically strong.
 You should use
         :class:`~cryptography.hazmat.primitives.kdf.hkdf.HKDF` if
         you are unsure.